huggingface/chat-ui/README.md

     "userMessageToken": "User:\n",
     "userMessageEndToken": "\n",
     "assistantMessageToken": "Assistant:\n",
-    "preprompt": "You are ai assistant pretend to be a hugging face model", # Will be used as the system prompt "promptExamples": [],
+    "preprompt": "You are a helpful assistant", # Will be used as the system prompt "promptExamples": [],
     "parameters": {
       "temperature": 0.9,